-- Allow to allow users to use a browser that has a user-agent header containing the browser_string> substring. - Deny to prevent users from using a browser that has a user-agent header containing the browser_string> substring. - c. iii.
-Click Add. - 3.
-Click Save Changes to save your settings.
+- b.
+Select either: - Allow to allow users to use a browser that has a user-agent header containing the

+to ser_string> substring.

+- Deny to prevent users from using a brow ser that has a user-agent header containing the

+brow ser_string> substring.

+- c.
+Click Add.